Younes202/-Nepal-Earthquake/README.md

   <img src="images/05-logisticRegressionModel-and-OneHotEncoder.png" alt="Logistic Regression model with encoder for categorical features" width="400" height="300">

-- **Training and Validation to retrieve the max depth which is 10**
+- **Training and Validation to retrieve the max depth of the regression model which is 10**

   <img src="images/06-training-validation-depth-regression-plot.png" alt="Training and Validation to retrieve the max depth which is 10" width="400" height="300">